It is ironic that I started my journey into a minimalist lifestyle as a result of moving into a bigger home.

 It has taken years for our habits and buying behaviors to build up clutter in our homes and minds.
 It is simply not possible to change that overnight.

-And you are being unkind to yourself it you expect that to happen.
+And you are being unkind to yourself i

 When you start to think of minimalism as a way of life, you see that even if it takes you a year to declutter your life that’s ok.

-You gain a freedom that is not tied to physical possessions.
+You gain freedom which is not tied to physical possessions.
 Where you are in the season of your life will determine what possessions you have.

 A minimalist lifestyle is not rigid and prescribed.
 It is in a constant state of flux depending on your needs.